Parental investment: Parent-offspring conflict

 Penguins are a prime example of a species that drastically sacrifices their own health and well-being in exchange for the survival of their offspring.
-This behavior, one that does not necessarily benefit the individual, but the genetic code from which the individual arises, can be seen in the King Penguin.
+Their parental behavior, one that does not necessarily benefit the individual, but the genetic code from which the individual arises, can be seen in the king penguin (Aptenodytes patagonicus).
 Although some animals do exhibit altruistic behaviors towards individuals that are not of direct relation, many of these behaviors appear mostly in parent-offspring relationships.
 While breeding, males remain in a fasting-period at the breeding site for five weeks, waiting for the female to return for her own incubation shift.
 However, during this time period, males may decide to abandon their egg if the female is delayed in her return to the breeding grounds.

-It shows that these penguins initially show a trade-off of their own health, in hopes of increasing the survivorship of their egg.
-But there comes a point where the male penguin's costs become too high in comparison to the gain of a successful breeding season.
+It shows that these penguins initially exhibit a trade-off of their own health, in hopes of increasing the survivorship of their egg.
+But there comes the cost for the male penguin costs outweigh successful raising the young.
 Olof Olsson investigated the correlation between how many experiences in breeding an individual has and the duration an individual will wait until abandoning his egg.
 He proposed that the more experienced the individual, the better that individual will be at replenishing his exhausted body reserves, allowing him to remain at the egg for a longer period of time.

 The males' sacrifice of their body weight and possible survivorship, in order to increase their offspring's chance of survival is a trade-off between current reproductive success and the parents' future survival.
 This trade-off makes sense with other examples of kin-based altruism and is a clear example of the use of altruism in an attempt to increase overall fitness of an individual's genetic material at the expense of the individual's future survival.